Magnetic Resonance Imaging Of The Head And Neck

 What you should know

-- A magnetic resonance imaging scan is also called an MRI.
-An MRI uses magnetic fields and radio waves to take pictures of the inside of your body.
-An MRI is done to see tissues, bones, blood vessels, and joints of your head, neck, and spine.
-Joints are where bones meet.
-An MRI also shows your brain, inner ears, orbits (eye sockets), sinuses, thyroid gland, and mouth.
-An MRI can show how and where blood is flowing in your brain.
-It can also help caregivers see how your brain is working.
+A magnetic resonance imaging scan is also called an MRI.
+It uses magnetic fields and radio waves to take pictures of the inside of your body.
+An MRI is done to see blood vessels, tissue, joints, and bones in your head or neck.
+It may also be used to look at brain function and blood flow.

-- If dye is used during the MRI, it may damage your kidneys.
-This risk is higher if you have diabetes or kidney disease.
-If you have metal in or on your body during the MRI, the metal may heat to a dangerous level and cause a burn.
-If you had surgery to have a coil, stent, or filter placed in your body recently, it may move out of place during the MRI.
-An MRI can make medical devices work wrong or stop working.
+- The contrast dye may cause a rash, itching, or trouble breathing.
+If you have diabetes, your risk for kidney damage may increase if contrast dye is used.
+Metal in or on your body may cause a burn or other injury.
+A metal device may move out of place during the MRI.
+An MRI can make medical devices work incorrectly or stop working.
 You may have short-term hearing loss after an MRI.

 - Tell your caregiver if you know or think you might be pregnant.